StreamingDataPlatform/telcom-demo-app-bundle/README.md

 - The `env-local.sh` shell script is used to get the project name from the user `sample.yaml` file.
 - The `env.sh` shell script is used to set the APP name, group id, artifact id, version, and gradle options.
 - The `publish.sh` shell script is used to publish the maven artifact jar file to SDP using gradle.
 - The `flinkJobSetup.py` script is used to update map-metrics-chart and grafana-dashboard chart's influxDB details.
-It also runs the scripts `install_map_metrics_dashboards.sh` and `install_map_metrics_final.sh` which are provided in the `sample.yaml` file under flinkJobs.
+It also runs the scripts `install_map_metrics_dashboards.sh` and `install_map_metrics.sh` which are provided in the `sample.yaml` file under flinkJobs.
 - The `install_map_metrics_dashboards.sh` shell script is used by helm to install grafana dashboards.
-- The `install_map_metrics_final.sh` shell script is used by helm to install the Flink jobs map metrics flink application and map metrics influxDB flink application.
+- The `install_map_metrics.sh` shell script is used by helm to install the Flink jobs map metrics flink application and map metrics influxDB flink application.
 - The `pravegaUninstall.sh` shell script is used by the `uninstall.sh` shell script to delete pravega streams using pravega's rest API's.

 ## Quick Start Guide